Ja'far ibn Abi Talib: The Qurayshi delegation

-At this the Negus returned the gifts of the Quraysh, calling them "bribes," and "they left his presence crestfallen."
+At this the Negus (al-nejashi) returned the gifts of the Quraysh, calling them "bribes," and "they left his presence crestfallen."
 The Muslims continued to live with the Negus, "comfortably in the best security".

-Overseas Preaching
+Overseas preaching

 It is said that Ja'far left Abyssinia to preach in other countries.
-He accompanied Sa'd ibn Abi Waqqas and others in their mission to the Chittagong-Manipur-Tibet-Khotan-China region.
+He accompanied Sa'd ibn Abi Waqqas and others in their mission to the region of Chittagong, Manipur, Tibet, Khotan and China.
 The Muslims of the oasis-city of Khotan (in the Xinjiang Province, 6 mile south of the Taklamakan Desert, west of Tibet) trace their origin to Ja'far.
 Thereafter Ja'far returned to Abyssinia.
-Arnold however claims "there is not the slightest historical base for this legend."

 Return to Arabia

 In summer 628, the last of the Muslim immigrants departed from Abyssinia to join the Muslim community in Medina.
 Ja'far and his family were among them.

 On arriving at Medina, Ja'far heard that Muhammad was in Khaybar.
 Ja'far immediately set out to join the army, and arrived just as Muhammad had won the battle.
 Muhammad greeted him with the words: "I do not know which event makes me happier – the arrival of Ja'far or the conquest of Khaybar!"

 Ja'far was famous for his acts of charity in Medina.
 Abu Hurairah recalled: "The most generous of all the people to the poor was Ja'far ibn Abi Talib.
 He used to take us to his home and offer us what was available therein.
 He would even offer us an empty folded leather container (of butter), which we would split and lick whatever was in it."